Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Hazelmere - Guildford has 97 active public transport stops.
-These are served by four different bus routes that together facilitate 636 weekly passenger trips.
-The average distance residents live from the nearest stop is 211 meters.
+Hazelmere-Guildford has 97 active public transport stops, all of which are bus stops.
+These stops are served by four distinct routes that collectively facilitate 636 weekly passenger trips.
+The area's transport accessibility is deemed good, with residents residing an average of 211 meters from the nearest stop.

 Frequently Asked Questions - Transport